Skip to main content

 When depositing ERC20 tokens of non-18 decimals, the amount will be scaled up.
 Similarly, when withdrawing, the amount will be scaled down.

-Tokens with decimal greater than 18 are not supported.
+Tokens with decimals greater than 18 are not supported.